passionatepeople/coding-challenges/README.md

 **WARNING!!: Do not commit your solution!** as that will disclose your approach to others!
 The solution should be submitted via an upload link provided for each solution.

+### Evaluation

+You can also run the evaluation locally and compare various versions of your solution.
+This is the same script that is running in the cloud.
+It can serve as a rough benchmark for relative performance.
+However, it might differ on the cloud machine due to different underlying hardware.

+Run `node evaluate.js -c [challenge] -d [durationInSeconds]`.

 ## Ranking
 Only correct solutions count.
 Failing at least 1 test case immediately disqualifies the solution.
 So you should make sure the solution works with the provided tests before submitting it.